Our 2019 CLE@NSL Program is open for registration. Check out the choices below and click here to register.

 Nashville School of Law is proud to offer a series of continuing legal education sessions designed to assist attorneys in sharpening the tools in their legal toolbox.
-These classes are led by experts in their area of law that practice in the communities and courts that many of you practice in.
+These classes are led by experts in their area of law who practice in the communities and courts that many of you practice in.
 These classes are open to all attorneys and their staff members, with a discount offered to NSL alums.
-Current students may also attend as space permits.
+Current students also may attend as space permits.

-1.5 hours of CLE credit
+1.5 – 3 hours of CLE credit,

-$50 for NSL alums/$65 for all others when paid in advance
+$65/$130 – all others when paid in advance

 Already Registered?
 Click here to pay online